Lead Gen & CRM

 Protecting Yourself

-You have several tools available to protect yourself from subscription bombing.
-Consider the following:
+You have several powerful tools to defend against subscription bombing.
+Proactive protection is the best strategy.

 • Use opt-in methods, such as double opt-in.
 Your leads need to confirm that they want to receive your content, known as opting in.
 This is normally done by having leads click a link to confirm that they want to remain subscribed to your emails.
 If you have a subscription bombing event, only the confirmation email will be sent.
 This minimizes the risk of repeated email sends to fraudulent email sign-ups.